 Your Group's home page is a SharePoint team site.
 Refer to Microsoft's documentation for information on how to change your Group's SharePoint site.

-External guests have very different access to an Office365 group than CCC and System Office Faculty/Staff/Students.
+External guests have limited access to an Office365 group than CCC and System Office Faculty/Staff/Students.
 External guests will receive an email with instructions on how to access your group when they are invited.
-All of the external guest's interactions occur via email, they do not access the group from Outlook or from the OWA group interface.
-It is very important for external guests to save the "Welcome email" from your group as it contains links they will use to get access to the group's files.
+All of the external guest's interactions occur via email or by visiting the site's URL, they do not access the group from Outlook or from the OWA group interface.
+It may be helpful for external guests to save the "Welcome email" from your group as it contains links they will use to get access to the group's files.

 Currently, external guests: